soulard0/docs.getdbt.com/website/snippets/quickstarts/change-way-model-materialized.md

       </File>
     - Click **Save**.

-2. Enter the `dbt run` command.
+2. Enter the `dbt run --full-refresh` command.
 Your `customers` model should now be built as a table!
     :::info
     To do this, dbt had to first run a `drop view` statement (or API call on BigQuery), then a `create table as` statement.
     :::